MartincoitNetworks/SCIONWorkshop/README.md

 If there's no port component, you can commit the brackets around the IP address (i.e. 19-ffaa:0:1303,10.20.30.40).

+### Workshop Attendee Host

+There are a number of lab machines available for your use.
+Please self assign yourself one and take note of the workshop lab machine number (i.e. #23) and IP address.

+For SCALE12X, the list of available hosts on the Google Doc at http://bit.ly/SCALE21X-SCION Under the "name" column, please jot down your name in the "Lab Assigned User" column.
+Keep this worksheet tab open as you'll need to return to it later.

 ### SCIONLab versus SCION

 SCION is in production across several ISPs and financial institutions in Switzerland.
 SCIONLab is a seperate instance of SCION from the production instance in Switzerland.
 SCIONLab spans the globe and is designed to allow researchers and hobbyists alike to work with SCION in a collaborative fashion.
 The SCIONLab website was designed to facilitate the easy connection of hosts.
 SCIONLab primarily runs atop tradtional Internet connections as opposed to dedicated WAN circuits.
 This compromise means that SCIONLab does not have the true resilience of a SCION network running atop dedicated circuits.